 - g) An apron shall extend the full length of the ramp on the right-hand side.
 The apron must have a minimum depth under water of 20cm when the ramp is set for the 1.80m height in Men's divisions.
-Ramp aprons shall be of a different colour or shade from the ramp surface to provide a satisfactory contrast between apron, water and jump surface. - h) 6.40m, and 6.80m length markings, clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
-Older ramps with permanently embedded 6.70m length markings shall also be allowed.
-A 7.10m length marking will be added if the jump can extend the length beyond 6.80m and still keep other required parameters, e.g. length under water of 50cm. - i) All measurements of the ramp shall be made under competition conditions, including the weight of watering equipment, and not including the weight of a skier. - j) The jump apron shall have a minimum angle of 28o from perpendicular and a maximum angle of 60°.
+Ramp aprons shall be of a different colour or shade from the ramp surface to provide a satisfactory contrast between apron, water and jump surface. - h) 6.50m, and 7.00m length markings, clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
+Older ramps with permanently embedded markings shall also be allowed, in this case a 7.00m length marking will be added if the jump can extend the length beyond those existing marks but still keep the other required parameters, eg. length under water of 50cm. - i) All measurements of the ramp shall be made under competition conditions, including the weight of watering equipment, and not including the weight of a skier. - j) The jump apron shall have a minimum angle of 28o from perpendicular and a maximum angle of 60°.
 The recommended angle is 45°. - k) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
 Wax surfaces on wood will remain their natural colour.

-10.03: Entering the Course
+10.03.
+Entering the Course

-A competitor may refuse to enter the jump course by throwing the handle in the air.
-He shall not be penalised for so doing providing this refusal was for a reason judged acceptable by the Event Judges.
-To receive any consideration of a re-ride request for conditions before the 180m buoy, the skier must throw the handle before entering the course.
-Once having taken the jump, the skier loses all right to a re-ride for conditions before the 180m buoy.
+A competitor may refuse to enter the official jump course on any pass by throwing the handle in the air before the 180m course entry buoy.
+He shall not be penalised for so doing, provided the refusal was for a reason acceptable by the majority of the Event Judges.
+Once a skier has taken a definite cut toward the ramp, the skier loses all right to a re-ride for conditions before the 180m buoy.
 The skier must be ready to ski immediately upon the boat's return.
-Should the skier not be ready, or should the reason be judged not acceptable by the Event Judges, one jump shall be deemed to have been taken.
-If a skier notices that his equipment is damaged (broken fin, binding, ski...), the Event Judges may grant him 3 minutes to repair or change the broken equipment and to continue competing.
+Should the skier not be ready or should the reason for the handle throw not be acceptable, one jump shall be deemed as to have been taken.